 However, by age 50, the same peak rate of people under exertion can drop to 160 beats per minute.

-People with sinus tachycardia often have rapid rates of heart palpitations, dizziness, confusion, or a variety of symptoms related to the condition.
+People with sinus tachycardia often have rapid rates of heart palpitations, dizziness, confusion, or various symptoms related to the condition.

-Generally, no type of treatment is recommended when the patient has sinus tachycardia.
+Generally, no treatment is recommended when the patient has sinus tachycardia.

-But, if sinus tachycardia arises when the patient is sitting or without doing any activity, it is necessary to indicate some medications.
+However, if sinus tachycardia arises when the patient is sitting, or without doing any activity, it is necessary to indicate some medications.

 Sinus tachycardia is rarely a primary cardiac arrhythmia and is almost always caused by one of the above conditions.

 Sinus tachycardia syndrome has been described and is a form of autonomic dysfunction.